-- Often, the most successful models are consensus aids formed from an ensemble of good performing models with a high degree of independence. - Recently, some single-model consensus models (especially the GFS ensemble) have performed as well as the deterministic version of the same model especially at longer ranges (day 5 and beyond).
+- Often, the most successful models are consensus aids formed from an ensemble of good performing models with a high degree of independence. - Recently, some single-model consensus models (like the GFS and ECMWF ensembles) have performed as well as the deterministic version of the same model especially at longer ranges (day 5 and beyond).